 Some applicants don’t understand the importance of fit in the application process.
 They just know .
 They might or might not have a specific goal or reason for pursuing an MBA, and they really could just as easily be throwing darts at a list of schools to determine where to invest their time and money.

 Or maybe they just started too late to do the necessary research and reflection that they could’ve and should’ve done had they started earlier.
 Like now.

 In any case, this superficial approach could lead to rejection, a very expensive mistake, or a less-than-optimal MBA experience.

 Apply purposefully to specific programs that support your goals and at which you are competitive.
-Don’t apply to rankings.
+Don’t apply to a school because of rankings.
 You won’t attend rankings.
 You’ll attend a graduate business school.

-	Some of you know why you want an MBA, have good reasons for selecting the school you will apply to, and will get the GMAT or GRE score that you want the first time you take the exam; so you may be feeling a little smug.
+Some of you know why you want to earn your MBA and have good reasons for selecting the school you will apply to.
+You will either achieve the GMAT or GRE score that you want the first time you take the exam or waive out of the test altogether.
+You might be feeling a little smug.
 Okay, so you got the first part of the application process done.
 Fantastic!

-	However, if you slack off and wait for the last minute to complete your applications, you will end up hurrying the writing process for your essays, short answer questions, and resume, or the practice/filming process for video options on your application.
-Either way, you will end up rushing.
+However, if you slack off and wait till the last minute to complete your applications, you will end up rushing the writing process for your essays, short answer questions, and resume, or the practice/filming process for video options on your application.
+Either way, you will end up scrambling.

 Bad idea.
 And bad ideas lead to bad results.

 Writing – whether long essays, short essays, scripts, activity descriptions, or resumes – benefits from time.
 Temporal distance between revisions improves critical analysis and editing.
 In contrast, scrambling to slap something together leads to sloppy thinking and writing.